googlefonts/Signika/docs/07-closing-fontbakery-issues/README.md

 </details>

-- [ ] this should be inserted by fontmake, right? check this
+- [ ] ~~this should be inserted by fontmake, right? check this~~
+- [x] this has been added to the main font, and it will go into the others when I split the font again

 <details>